Kazorei/Student/README.md

 Final Thoughts:

 I dont have much too say, as i belive Student speak for its self but i would first like to Thank all of CS50x staff for their help and comprehensive lectures throughout my time on CS50x.
-Thnbak you!
+Thank you!

 Secondly, it's worth noting that every navigation bar appears different on each of the pages.
 This is because each program has a separate theme, and I wanted to change it up instead of repeatedly using the same design.